-- c.
-LIRs may apply for and receive this allocation once they meet the criteria to receive IPv4 address space according to the allocation policy in effect in the RIPE NCC service region at the time of application. - d.
-Allocations will only be made to LIRs if they have already received an IPv6 allocation from an upstream LIR or the RIPE NCC. - 2.
-Unforeseen circumstances - a.
-A /16 will be held in reserve for some future uses, as yet unforeseen.
+- This space will be used to run an Internet Exchange Point peering LAN; other uses are forbidden. - Organisations receiving space under this policy must be Internet Exchange Points and must meet the definition as described in section two of the RIPE document "IPv6 Address Space for Internet Exchange Points". - IXPs holding other PI IPv4 space for their peering LAN (i.e. they are seeking a larger assignment), must return their old peering LAN resources back to this pool within 180 days of assignment. - New Internet Exchange points will be assigned a /24.
+Internet exchange points may return this /24 (or existing PI used as an IXP peering LAN) should they run out of space and receive a larger (/23, or /22 if utilisation requires) assignment. - IP space returned by Internet Exchange Points will be added to the reserved pool maintained for Internet Exchange Point use. - Assignments will only be made to IXPs who have already applied for, or received an IPv6 assignment for their peering LAN a.
+A/16 will be held in reserve for some future uses, as yet unforeseen.
 The Internet is a disruptive technology and we cannot predict what might happen.
 Therefore it is prudent to keep a /16 in reserve, just in case some future requirement makes a demand of it.
 In the event that this /16 remains unused at the time the remaining /8 covered by this policy has been distributed, it returns to the pool to be distributed as per clause 1.